konradhalas/dacite/README.md

 - `data_class` - data class type
 - `data` - dictionary of input data
-- `config` - configuration of the creation process, instance of `dacite.Config` class
+- `config` (optional)- configuration of the creation process, instance of `dacite.Config` class

 Configuration is a (data) class with following fields:

 - `rename`
+- `flattened`
 - `prefixed`
 - `cast`
 - `transform`
-- `flattened`

-The examples below show usage of all `Config` parameters.
+The examples below show all features of `make` function and usage of all `Config` parameters.

 ### Nested structures